Make France Catholic Again: How The Church And The Far Right Are Trying To Capitalize On The Notre Dame Fire

 Loiseau did not respond to a request for comment from BuzzFeed News, but she ultimately dropped the mass from her schedule in response to criticism.

-The religious right was not much of a force in France’s recent politics until 2012, when a new group called La Manif pour tous (“The Protest for Everyone”) failed in attempts to stop France from enacting marriage equality.
+The religious right was not much of a force in France’s recent politics until 2012, when a new group called La Manif pour tous (“The Protest for Everyone”) failed in its attempts to stop France from enacting marriage equality.
 It is now active in opposing the new assisted reproduction proposal, which it calls “assisted reproduction without a papa.”

-The group’s leader Ludovine de La Rochère, told BuzzFeed News this was out of concern for children’s well being rather than religious conviction.
+The group’s leader, Ludovine de La Rochère, told BuzzFeed News this was out of concern for children’s well-being rather than religious conviction.
 However, de La Rochère said she hoped the Notre Dame fire might lead some people to renew their Catholic faith.

-“I think that the de-Christianisation of France — that a society without God — in the end loses itself, even loses reason,’ she said.
-“The absence of religion implies relativism, implies consumerism and individualism, and also the transhumanist perspective, which is to say, the view that Man is imperfect and must be transformed, and therefore without limits.”
+"I think that the de-Christianization of France — that a society without God — in the end loses itself, even loses reason," she said.
+“The absence of religion implies relativism, implies consumerism and individualism, and also the transhumanist perspective, which is to say: the view that man is imperfect and must be transformed, and therefore without limits.”

 It’s not clear how powerful Notre Dame’s religious symbolism is to the broader French public.
-It has acquired a powerful secular significance, and many visitors are more eager to see the gargoyle that inspired Disney’s version of the Hunchback of Notre Dame as to see the relic said to be Jesus’s crown of thorns.
+It has acquired a powerful secular significance, and many visitors are more eager to see the gargoyle that inspired Disney’s version of the Hunchback of Notre Dame as to see the relic said to be Jesus’s Crown of Thorns.

 But comments from several bystanders who spoke to BuzzFeed News on the night of the fire suggest the incident has raised serious questions about religious identity for many French citizens.

 As the flames towered above the cathedral, some people who gathered to watch across the river knelt on the curb to pray.
-One woman who gave her name as Anne-Laure told BuzzFeed News Notre Dame is “the Christian and Catholic heart of the city — it’s its soul.”
+One woman who gave her name as Anne-Laure told BuzzFeed News that Notre Dame is “the Christian and Catholic heart of the city — it’s its soul.”
 Another, who gave her name as Anne-Claire, said the cathedral is “an emblem of the faith, of Paris...
 And France is, despite everything, Catholic.”
 (Both women declined to give their last names.)

-Frédéric Martel, a gay author in Paris who’s most recent book is entitled In the Closet of the Vatican, published a column reflecting on the fire to proclaim a kind of French “Catholic atheist” identity.
+Frédéric Martel, a gay author in Paris whose most recent book is titled In the Closet of the Vatican, published a column reflecting on the fire to proclaim a kind of French “Catholic atheist” identity.

 “We are all cultural Catholics,” Martel wrote.
 “It is obvious that the cathedral of Paris is Catholic,” he continued, but argued that it was built on top of an ancient Roman temple, making the building a kind of “a kind of symbolic millefeuilles that, from the start, tells of a history of France wider than solely Catholicism.”
 And though Notre Dame is used for Catholic worship, it belongs to France and “on all major occasions becomes a national symbol.”